-Michael Rohd, 2000 M.F.A in Theatre - Michael Rohd is founding artistic director of the award-winning national ensemble-based Sojourn Theatre and a 2005 recipient of Americans for the Arts' Animating Democracy Exemplar Award.
-He devises and directs new work around the nation and is on faculty at Northwestern University where he helps lead the MFA Directing Program.
+Michael Rohd, 2000 M.F.A in Theatre - Founding artistic director of the award-winning national ensemble-based Sojourn Theatre and a 2005 recipient of Americans for the Arts' Animating Democracy Exemplar Award.
+He devises and directs new work around the nation and is on the faculty of Arizona State University's Herberger Institute for Design and the Arts.
 He wrote the widely translated book Theatre for Community, Conflict, and Dialogue.
 He is the 2013-2016 Doris Duke Artist-in-Residence at Lookingglass Theater Company in Chicago, IL.
 Michael is a recipient of the 2015 Otto Award for his current project "How To End Poverty in 90 Minutes."
 Michael is also the recipient of the Robert E. Gard Foundation's 2015 Award of Excellence.

 David Salmo, 2018 M.F.A. in Arts Leadership - Development Coordinator for the United Performing Arts Fund in Milwaukee, Wisconsin

 Donna Thompson, 2017 M.F.A. in Arts Leadership - Operations Coordinator and Theatre Manager at Rooster Walk, Martinsville, Virginia